wlillisdev/quiz-master/README.md

   - After running the site through HTML checker, a number of small bugs were identified.
 Each error was identified and an appropriate solution applied, i went through all pages and fixed any errors.
 It was good lesson and practice in finding problems with code and fixing them.
   - After Running all the pages through lighthouse, it identified issues with a number of images due to size.
 Lighthouse suggested to change some larger images which was done.
-  - Initally i had a mouse over event listiner on google maps markers but this was no use for mobile which i relaised when testing,so i changed it to onclick event.
+  - Initially  i had a mouse over event listener  on google maps markers but this was no use for mobile which i realised  when testing, so i changed it to onclick event.
-  - I had eval in my validate quizz function, jshint gave this as a warning and a potential security risk so i removed it.
+  - I had eval in my validate quiz function, jshint gave this as a warning and a potential security risk so i removed it.

   # Unfixed Bugs